Dayton Youth Radio

 WYSO is committed to putting local voices on the air.
 We give local voices the time and space to tell their own stories, in their own words, without commercial interruptions.
 Our Community Voices training program for adults has been doing this since 2011.
 In 2014 we expanded that program to include high school students.
 They are the future of Dayton – and they have a lot to say.

 Dayton Youth Radio project manager Basim Blunt teaches broadcasting and storytelling skills to high school students.
 Basim works with about 45 teenagers each year from various schools in the Miami Valley, guiding each students' story from the classroom to the WYSO airwaves.

 We plan to keep diversifying the types of schools we work with.
 In 2016-17 we continued to serve Dayton’s urban core by working with Ponitz Career Technology Center and Stivers School for the Arts, but also worked with the suburbs (Centerville High School), a rural district (Tecumseh High School) and a private school (Miami Valley School).

-Dayton Youth Radio is supported by the Virginia W. Kettering Foundation and the Ohio Arts Council
+Dayton Youth Radio is supported by the Virginia W. Kettering Foundation, the Vectren Foundation, and the Ohio Arts Council